Friends star Matthew Perry died of ketamine overdose, autopsy finds

 Perry’s sudden death stunned his castmates, friends, family and fans worldwide, drawing heartfelt tributes for the Canadian-born actor.

-“Oh boy, this one has cut deep,” Aniston, who played Rachel on Friends, said on Instagram shortly after his death.
+“Oh boy, this one has cut deep,” Aniston, who played Rachel on Friends, said on Instagram last month.

 “He was such a part of our DNA.
-We were always the [six] of us.
+We were always the six of us.
 This was a chosen family that forever changed the course of who we were and what our path was going to be.”